 Adults aren’t just using social media; in this health climate, they’re turning to social media to stay connected and foster togetherness.
-Shifting social media messaging to create a sense of community and authenticity has shown positive results during this time of COVID-19.
+That is to say, shifting social media messaging to create a sense of community and authenticity has shown positive results during this time of COVID-19.

 Ensuring your community has a strong social presence is an important first step.
 Building onto the momentum created with social media, you’ll yield higher results and activity if used in conjunction with other campaigns.
-Incorporating your message across different tactics—such as direct mail, an eNewsletter, or social media posts—will provide multiple cohesive touchpoints and get your brand in front of more than one audience.
+Therefore, incorporating your message across different tactics—such as direct mail, an eNewsletter, or social media posts—will provide multiple cohesive touchpoints and get your brand in front of more than one audience.
 Moreover, it will reinforce the message and solidify the consideration in a lead’s mind, making it more likely that they’ll complete your call-to-action.

 During this health crisis, many family members are unable to visit their loved ones in person.
-Therfore, keeping family members and Facebook fans updated with resident life and well-being provides a peace of mind and sense of community for those wanting to check in.
+Therefore, keeping family members and Facebook fans updated with resident life and well-being provides peace of mind and a sense of community for those wanting to check-in.
 Resident spotlight posts (or videos) provide an update on the well-being of residents and also show the community’s personality and spirit.

 Highlighting staff in social media posts provides a fun glimpse inside community life and lends credibility.
 Showcasing the human element is a great way to connect with your social audience and increase your reach and engagement.

 During a challenging health crisis, utilize paid advertising to increase exposure while inquiries may be down.
 And don’t be afraid to mention the elephant in the room, Covid-19.

 In a time of uncertainty, practicing transparency with your audience is key.
 Acknowledging the health crisis leads to both positive social engagement and also resonates with social media users.
 This truthfulness of addressing the challenges of the current times and the hard work of the healthcare workers is appreciated by consumers.

 2. Virtual Tours & Webinars: Use in Place of On-site Visits